Discussions and Presentations

 Input & Workshop with #BigDreams

 The workshop will be in German and acoustically amplified.
-Whisper translations are available for English.

 We are Sabina (sie/she) and Daniel (er/he), dance and theater artists from Zurich.
 We initiated the artist collective #BigDreams together four years ago. #BigDreams uses performance tools to combat racism in the justice system and the media.
 Our workshop at the Tattoocircus deals with the question of how criminal justice appears in the form of ritual processes: Dignified ceremonies with clearly defined symbols reproduce the collective ideas of guilt and atonement, punishment and reparation, truth and the rule of law.
 In this way, the mechanisms of power are reinterpreted into rituals of justice.
 These processes of repression and hegemonic domination make use of a ceremonial aesthetic and thereby satisfy our need for belonging and transformation.